minprog/programming-1/info/10 Syllabus.md

 ![CS50 @ Minor Programmeren](cs50.png)

-*Edition: September 2014 (5.0)*
+*Edition: September 2014 (5.1)*

 Introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
-Languages include C and Python.
+Languages include C and Scratch.
 Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
-Designed for concentrators and non-concentrators alike, with or without prior programming experience.
+Designed for students with or without prior programming experience.

 ## Staff